csaea/sandbox/README.md

 ```
 /lessons
     ├── computer_science_principles
-    ├── cybersecurity
     ├── computer_science_a
-    └── advanced
+    └── advanced_topics
 ```

 ### Folder Descriptions

--- **Computer Science Principles**: A collection of engaging lessons designed to introduce the fundamental concepts of computer science, ideal for AP Computer Science Principles.
+- **Computer Science Principles**: A collection of engaging lessons designed to introduce the fundamental concepts of computer science, ideal for AP Computer Science Principles.
-- **Cybersecurity**: Lessons that cover essential cybersecurity principles, practices, and tools.
 - **Computer Science A**: Resources focused on programming and problem-solving, tailored for AP Computer Science A.
 - **Advanced**: In-depth resources for students looking to explore advanced topics in computer science, including algorithms, data structures, and software development.

-## Lessons Overview
+## Lesson Folders

-Each lesson folder contains:

-- **Worksheets**: Printable materials for you to complete.
+- **🎯 Activities Zone**: Hands-on tasks designed to reinforce key concepts and skills.
+- **🎮 Game Room**: Interactive games that make learning fun while testing your knowledge.
-- **Interactive Activities**: Links to online tools or platforms that facilitate learning.
+- **🛠️ Toolbox**: Links to online tools and platforms that enhance your learning experience.
-- **Assessment Tools**: Quizzes and rubrics to help you evaluate your understanding.
+- **📝 Challenge Corner**: Bonus challenges and projects to push your understanding further.
+- **📚 Resource Library**: Curated articles, videos, and study guides to support your study efforts.

 ## How to Use This Sandbox